 University is generally considered to be a broadening experience that develops character and harbours understanding but for some, this just isn’t the case.
 Living with a mental health issue can complicate the university ‘experience’, and can make it harder to get the most out of the opportunities it presents.
 Add social stigma and potential peer ignorance into the mix, and university becomes much more of a strain.

 Mental health prejudice on university campuses

-Consultant Psychiatrist at the Priory Hospital Woking, Dr Ian Drever, explains “I think that the lack of being able to see mental health issues leads some to think that actually it isn’t really an illness at all – but it is.
+Consultant Psychiatrist at the Priory Hospital Woking, Dr Ian Drever, explains: “I think that the lack of being able to see mental health issues leads some to think that actually it isn’t really an illness at all – but it is.
 Literally you can see a problem with a broken leg.
 You can take an x-ray and see the break – and no such thing happens in psychiatry”.
-But, for the most part, Drever thinks the problem is caused by “a lack of understanding or ignorance for want of a better word.
-Lack of understanding of, for instance, what depression actually is.”
+Drever thinks the problem is caused by “a lack of understanding or ignorance for want of a better word.
+Lack of understanding, for instance, of what depression actually is.”

 Older students most likely to judge their peers

-Worryingly, this year’s survey also found that six in ten students have actually witnessed a fellow student with a mental health condition be stigmatised.
+Worryingly, this year’s survey also found that 6 in 10 students have actually witnessed a fellow student with a mental health condition be stigmatised.